roslyncode/clubwebsite/workshops/2018-19/4HTML/readme/README.md

 HTML is one of the building blocks for creating a website.
 It creates all the things you see on the page, such as text, images, and videos.

 Today I'll be teaching you some of the basics of HTML.
-If you already know HTML, scroll down to the end of this workshop for some challenges.
+If you already know HTML, scroll down to the end of this workshop and try to learn Bootstrap!

 To start off, go to [codepen.io](https://codepen.io/pen/).
 If you're more comfortable with using Cloud 9, you can use that too.
 However, for the purposes of this tutorial, I'll be using codepen.